 Cats are true carnivores, requiring a meat-based diet for optimal health.
-Their natural diet is prey such as rodents, rabbits, lizards, insects, and birds.
+Their natural diet is prey, such as rodents, rabbits, lizards, insects, and birds.
 These prey consist primarily of water, protein and fat, with less than 10% carbohydrate (starch, sugar and fiber) content.

 Another prominent feature of the cat’s natural diet is a high water content.
-Prey animals like rodents, lizards, and birds contain 65-70% water.
+Prey animals like rodents, rabbits, and birds contain 65-70% water.
 Dry diets containing 10% water are completely unnatural to the cat.

 Our feline friends descend from desert-dwelling wild cats who are well adapted to limited water resources.
 Their ultra-efficient kidneys are able to extract most of their moisture needs from their prey.
 However, the end result is that cats have a very low thirst drive, and will not drink water until they are up to 3% dehydrated (a level at which, clinically, a veterinarian would administer intravenous fluid therapy).
 Cats eating only dry food take in just half the moisture of a cat eating only canned food.
-This chronic dehydration may be a factor in kidney disease, and is known to be a major contributor to bladder disease (crystals, stones, FUS, FLUTD, cystitis).
+This chronic dehydration may be a factor in kidney disease, and is a major contributor to bladder disease (crystals, stones, FUS, FLUTD, cystitis).

-Caution: adding water or milk to dry food does not solve the problem; and the fact that there are always bacteria on the surface of dry food means that adding moisture can result in massive bacterial growth–and a very upset tummy.
+Caution: Adding water or milk to dry food does not solve the problem; and the fact that there are always bacteria on the surface of dry food means that adding moisture can result in massive bacterial growth–and a very upset tummy.

 When feeding our companion cats, the most logical strategy is to feed the diet that most closely mimics the natural prey diet.
 A homemade diet is an excellent way to accomplish this.
 Raw, frozen, and reconstituted freeze-dried or dehydrated foods also work very well.
 However, many people aren’t able to go with completely homemade, and commercial products can be expensive.